bcgov/digital_marketplace/docs/onboarding/tips.md

 Each page in the app has an `init`, `update`, and `view` function defined.
 `init` initializes the state for the page.
-`view` is where the pages layout is created.
+`view` is where the page layout is created.
-`update` handles the staate changes made on the page.
-The update method takes the `state` and a `msg` as its args, and uses a switch satement on `msg.tag`.
+`update` handles the state changes made on the page.
+The update method takes the `state` and a `msg` as its args, and uses a switch statement on `msg.tag`.
 The `msg` values are defined as ADTs at the top of the pages, and can also have a second param which is accessed through `msg.value` inside the update function.
 Inside each case, `state` is modified using `state = state.set('<property>', value)` and the new `state` object is returned.
 The `msg` ADTs defined in each page, are imported into `src/front-end/typescript/lib/app/types.ts` where they are added to the `state` type under the appropriate page.

 The general process of handling a new state change:
 - Add an ADT to the list in the page with an appropriate `msg`, and if necessary `value`.
 - Add a case to the `update` switch statement for your new `msg`.
-- Handle the chage in that case.
+- Handle the change in that case.
 - Return the new state object.

 Each pages props are created in the `pageToViewPageProps` function found in `src/front-end/typescript/lib/app/view/index.tsx`.

 ### Styles
 Styles can be found in `src/front-end/sass/`.
-Bootsrap is heavily used, and any other styling is in the `index.scss` file.
+Bootstrap is heavily used, and any other styling is in the `index.scss` file.

 ### Static
 `src/front-end/static/` contains fonts, and images used in the app.